Product Description

 About the Sherline High-Torque Stepper Motors

 ATTENTION: This new high-torque stepper motor required that we change the CNC coupling to handle the added load.
-If you are upgrading an older CNC machine that uses the old coupler (P/N 67105) to use the high-torque stepper motors, please see the link below for P/N 671052 (sold separately).
+If you are upgrading an older CNC machine that uses the old coupler (P/N 67105, discontinued) to use the high-torque stepper motors, please click on the link for P/N 671052 (sold separately).

 Plug-and-Play Upgrade